AngelEngineering/nativescript-plugins/packages/camera/README.md

 *Device Orientation Lock* - If your app has it's own orientation management system, use that instead of the plugin flag to ensure consistent behavior, particularly for iOS.

 *High Resolution and Camera Switching during Recording* - Not all cameras support the same range of resolutions on the same device, so you will experience distortion in recordings made when starting with a high-res camera, and switching to a camera that only supports a lower resolution.

+*Flash Control during Recording* - For both platforms, the flash/torch icon (if property was enabled) will be hidden during video recording as turning this on or off during recording is not supported.

+*Flash Control and Front Cameras on iOS* - iOS devices since the iPhone 6s have a mode called Retina Flash, which will use the device display to display a bright white screen while using the front camera to take a photo if flash mode is enabled.
+Rear cameras will use the device flash hardware instead.

 ------------------------------